bo-socayo/amrita-engines/README.md

 # Amrita Engines

-Core engine interfaces and types for the Amrita framework.
+Core engine interfaces, types, and entity workflows for the Amrita framework.

 ## Overview

-This package provides the foundational engine interfaces and types used throughout the Amrita framework.
-It defines the core abstractions for processing engines, protocol buffer types, and shared utilities.
+This package provides the foundational engine system for the Amrita framework, including:

+- **Engine Interfaces & Types**: Core abstractions for processing engines, protocol buffer types, and shared utilities
+- **Entity Workflows**: High-level workflow patterns and execution models for entity-based processing

 ## Installation